mbaumer/us_hep_funding/docs/_states/CO.md

 ```
 ## SC Contracts
 ```
-In the past 5 years, this state has received  19  Office of Science contracts, totalling  $154,349.02 Who have these contracts gone to?
+In the past 5 years, this state has received:
+19 Office of Science contracts, totalling $154,349.02

                                          Amount ($)
 vendorname
 ALLIANT CORPORATION                        40000.00